Important Bike Maintenance Tips Everyone Should Follow

 After your bike is set, don’t forget to grab your helmet.
 Keep in mind that bike helmets don’t last forever, though.
 CR’s bike helmet testing experts say the protective foam liner can deteriorate in just a few years, which means it might not provide sufficient protection in an impact or a crash.

 Be sure to check out CR’s bike helmet ratings to find out which helmets provide the best protection, ventilation, fit adjustments, and ease of use.

-Just to be on the safe side, CR’s Fisher also recommends taking a spare tire tube and small plastic tire tools in case you get a flat (make sure you know how to change it—there are plenty of how-to videos online), along with a mini-pump or a CO2 cartridge and inflator to add air.
+Just to be on the safe side, CR’s Fisher also recommends taking a spare tire tube and small plastic tire tools in case you get a flat (make sure you know how to change it—there are plenty of how-to videos online), along with a mini-pump, or a CO₂ cartridge and an inflator, to add air.
 And take that cell phone in case of an emergency.